ashx3/insurance_premium_prediction/README.md

 ## Tasks Performed
 ### 1. Data exploration:
-Exploring the dataset using pandas, numpy, matplotlib and seaborn libraries.
+Explored the dataset using Python libraries such as pandas, numpy, matplotlib, and seaborn to gain insights into the data.

 ### 2. Exploratory Data Analysis :
-Plotted different graphs to get more insights about dependent and independent features.
+Conducted EDA by plotting various graphs to better understand the relationships between dependent and independent features.

 ### 3. Feature Engineering :
-There are numerical and categorical features are present.
-Scaling was performed on numerical data and encoding of categorical data is done.
+Performed feature engineering, including scaling numerical data and encoding categorical data to prepare it for model building.

 ### 4. Model Building :
-For model building, data was splitted into training and testing set and various algorithms were used to train the model, namely:<br>
+Divided the data into training and testing sets and used multiple algorithms for model training, including:<br>
 - Linear Regression
 - Decision Tree
 - Random Forest